oroinc/documentation/user_guide/activities_cont_requests.rst

 .. note::

     Other contact request types can be developed in the course of integration, subject to your specific business needs.

-Please see the :ref:`Embedded Forms guide <admin-embedded-forms>` for more details.

 View and Manage Contact Requests